 To learn more:

-Read the full press release form Coral Reef Studies: Climate is changing the Great Barrier Reef
+Read the full press release form Coral Reef Studies: Climate is changing the Great Barrier Reef (link no longer active)

 Find the full paper published in the journal Conservation Biology, here: Conservation Objectives and Sea-Surface Temperature Anomalies in the Great Barrier Reef